S$197/S$397

 Ionic Bonding

-• State the charges of common cations and anions (including polyatomic ions).
+• State and derive the charges of common cations and anions (including polyatomic ions).

-• Master formulation of chemical formulas using the cross-multiplication method.
+• Master the writing of chemical formulas using the cross-multiplication method.

 Covalent Bonding I